harrykimpel/snyk-webhook-subscription/README.md

 - MS_TEAMS_WEBHOOK: the webhook connector for your Microsoft Teams channel

+**New Relic** events:

+- NEW_RELIC_INSIGHTS_URL: URL for the New Relic accounts' event API, i.e. https://insights-collector.newrelic.com/v1/accounts/{NR-ACCOUNT-ID}/events
+- NEW_RELIC_INSIGHTS_INSERT_KEY: New Relic Insights Insert Key

 For more information on how to format messages for Microsoft Teams connectors, see this [docs page](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/connectors-using?tabs=cURL).

 ## 3. Based on the notifications settings in your Snyk account, you will then be notified of new issues in your repositories